-William Jimmy Pearse is remembered in Slindon as the Slindon House Butler from around 1920 until 1941, and by his legacy of impressive watercolours of the village and surrounding countryside.
+William Jimmy Pearse is remembered in Slindon as the Slindon House butler from around 1920 until 1941, and by his legacy of impressive watercolours of the village and surrounding countryside.

-In addition to pictures in village collections I am also grateful to the West Sussex Record Office for permission to include those held by them and kindly lent to the Slindon History Group for its public Open Day in March 2006.
+In addition to pictures in village collections, I am also grateful to the West Sussex Record Office for permission to include those held by them and kindly lent to the Slindon History Group for its public Open Day in March 2006.

 It would seem he spent his most of his working life in service which was not unusual in those days when the stately homes employed vast numbers, and we have a photograph of the staff at Slindon House numbering 80.
-Most village families had members who were in service at the ‘Big House’ or larger village houses or worked on the farms.
+Most village families had members who were in service at the ‘Big House’ or larger village houses or who worked on the farms.

-Census records for 1891 show him already “in Service” as a footman at Woolton House, East Woodhay, for Lt.
-Colonel Critchon-Stuart and in 1901 as Butler at Shotesham Park, Shotesham St. Mary, Norfolk for Mr. Robert Fellowes, a magistrate.
+Census records for 1891 show him already “in Service” as a footman at Woolton House, East Woodhay for Lt Colonel Critchon-Stuart, and in 1901 as butler at Shotesham Park, Shotesham St. Mary, Norfolk for Mr Robert Fellowes, a magistrate.

-However by 1911 he was back working as Butler for Mr. Fellowes who died in his late 90s in 1915.
+However, by 1911 he was back working as butler for Mr Fellowes who died in his late 90s in 1915.

-It is understood that he came to Slindon as Butler to the Squire, Frederick Wooton Isaacson and his sister Violet, Lady Beaumont in 1920.
+It is understood that he came to Slindon as butler to the Squire, Frederick Wooton Isaacson, and his sister Violet, Lady Beaumont, in 1920.

-He had bought a bungalow, “The Refuge”, in Sunnybox Lane for his retirement and he lived here with his daughter until his death, aged 74, on the 8th April 1944.
+He had bought a bungalow, “The Refuge”, in Sunnybox Lane for his retirement and he lived here with his daughter until his death, aged 74, on 8 April 1944.
 Dolly married William Ephraim Stearn in 1944 who died, aged 64, in 1972.
 Dolly gave music lessons and died, aged 70, in 1978.
-When Robin and Tricia Alp bought the property from her estate the walls of the front sitting room were covered with his paintings.
+When Robin and Tricia Alp bought the property from her estate, the walls of the front sitting room were covered with his paintings.

 Tricia and Robin very kindly welcomed Roy and Julie to “The Refuge” on their 2010 visit.

-All the family are buried in St. Mary’s Churchyard.
+All the family are buried in St Mary’s Churchyard.

 Character – What was he like

 Many recall the tall, upright man of medium build, red-faced with thick hair, snow white in his later years.
-Some say that he had a forbidding, irascible temperament; others, that he was a person of great thoroughness and enthusiasm in everything he undertook.
-All agree he was a firm disciplinarian and no slipshod work from any of the four male staff under his charge, escaped his stern reprimand, and with the housekeeper, Mrs. Bridger, maintaining a strict “upstairs, downstairs” atmosphere.
+Some say that he had a forbidding, irascible temperament; others that he was a person of great thoroughness and enthusiasm in everything he undertook.
+All agree he was a firm disciplinarian and no slipshod work from any of the four male staff under his charge escaped his stern reprimand, and with the housekeeper, Mrs Bridger, maintaining a strict “upstairs, downstairs” atmosphere.
 This was no doubt essential given the exacting and autocratic reputation of Lady Beaumont.

 The only recorded unfortunate moment for him occurred in 1929 when a lady-in-waiting to Queen Mary, staying with her husband King George V at Craigwell, rang to ask if the Queen could visit Slindon House.
-In shock he dropped the phone but nonetheless the Queen did visit Slindon House, though Mr. Isaacson and Lady Beaumont were away, and continued on to the village afterwards.
+In shock, he dropped the phone but nonetheless the Queen did visit Slindon House, though Mr Isaacson and Lady Beaumont were away, and continued on to the village afterwards.

 This photograph was kindly provided by Norma Temperton after she and her sister Julie, daughters of former housemaid Lottie Knowles and nieces of ‘Mrs’ Bridger the Cook, visited Slindon House in 2010.
-The Butler always declined to be photographed with the staff.
+The butler always declined to be photographed with the staff.

-Throughout his life he sang in the choir at St. Mary’s Church and on account of his lunchtime duties at Slindon House he was always first out of the Vestry, but in time to drown a couple of pints in the Lime Tree Ale House at the top of Church Hill.
+Throughout his life he sang in the choir at St Mary’s Church and, on account of his lunchtime duties at Slindon House, he was always first out of the Vestry but in time to drown a couple of pints in the Lime Tree Ale House at the top of Church Hill.
 He would first enter the tap room, drink his first pint as he walked into the other room where the second pint awaited him.
 The Lime Tree was his favourite and nearest pub which he painted many times.

 He was clearly an enthusiastic amateur painter and villagers recall that he was an energetic man, setting off, always at a brisk pace, a canvas stool with his painting bag on his shoulder, for more distant scenes that took his fancy.

-When sitting absorbed in his hobby, he often drew a group of village children around him, but as Helen Litten recalls he didn’t object as long as they were quiet.
+When sitting absorbed in his hobby, he often drew a group of village children around him but, as Helen Litten recalls, he didn’t object as long as they were quiet.
 She and other children do appear in his paintings and apparently he once asked a small boy to drive a herd of cows in a meadow for him to portray.

-Richard Izard, now 90, on a recent visit (August 2013) to his nephew Robert and Sandra, remembered him well and commented on the quality of his painting and how well he sang.
+Richard Izard, now 90, on a recent visit (August 2013) to his nephew Robert and Robert’s wife Sandra, remembered him well and commented on the quality of his painting and how well he sang.
 Here is a selection of twelve of his paintings.